rafaelsetragni/awesome_notifications/README.md

 <br>

 ## Android Foreground Services

-This is an optional feature to enable you to start an Android freground service with a notification from this plugin.
+This is an optional feature to enable you to start an Android foreground service with a notification from this plugin.
 Since it is optional it was moved to a second library you can import as follows:
 ```dart
 import 'package:awesome_notifications/android_foreground_service.dart';
 ```